Trannics/CS133AirQuality/README.md

     * You can find the dataset using the following link:
         * https://www.kaggle.com/datasets/fedesoriano/air-quality-data-set
 6. The program will complete data cleaning, data analysis, machine learning training, and evaluation processes.
-    * Context has been provided below each code block, explaing how each output connects with the asked question.
+    * Context has been provided below each code block, explaining how each output connects with the asked question.